galaxyproject/training-material/news/_posts/2024-05-22-introducing-gtn-event-pages.md

     - shiltemann
     - hexylena
 cover: news/images/gtn-event-screenshot.png
-cover_alt: A screenshot of a GTN event page showing the program tab.
+coveralt: A screenshot of a GTN event page showing the program tab.
 It looks very similar to GTN topic pages.
 ---

 Are you organizing a training event using GTN materials?
 You can now add your event directly to the GTN!